 C. Develop and emphasize focused neighborhood educational programs that can address residential traffic concerns.
 This shall be accomplished by the preparation of a traffic calming pamphlet; holding neighborhood meetings; and public hearings before the City Council.

-D. Implementation of selective police enforcement actions in neighborhoods with to address traffic related concerns.
+D. Implementation of selective police enforcement actions to address traffic related concerns.

-E. Minimize impacts on emergency vehicle response times, which may potentially be caused by implementation of neighborhood traffic calming measures.
+E. Minimize impacts on emergency vehicle response times, which may potentially be caused by implementation of traffic calming measures.

 F. Limit the potential for shifting traffic from one residential street (or neighborhood) to another when implementing traffic calming measures.

-Reduce the speed of vehicles on primary and secondary arterial roadways, and in school zones, through the use of devices such as
+G. Reduce the speed of vehicles on primary and secondary arterial roadways, and in school zones, through the use of devices, including, but not limited to, radar speed feedback signs when appropriate.

-G. Respond to concerns or complaints in a timely manner.
+H. Respond to concerns or complaints in a timely manner.

+II.
+DEFINITIONS

 Traffic management measures for residential streets (as defined herein) generally fall into three (3) categories:

 A. Level 1 Tools are comprised of actions and programs that are primarily educational and enforcement based.
-These tools include neighborhood meetings, police enforcement, signing, and the use of a speed radar trailer.
+These tools include neighborhood meetings, police enforcement, signing, and the use of a temporary speed radar trailer.

-B. Level 2 Tools include the construction of physical improvements residentialto address documented speed concerns.
-These tools include road narrowing, striping modifications, chokers, raised medians, gateways, traffic circles, landscaping, speed bumps, speed tables, speed cushions and intersection channelization.
+B. Level 2 Tools include the construction of physical improvements on residential streets to address documented speed concerns.
+These tools include road narrowing, striping modifications, chokers, raised medians, gateways, neighborhood traffic circles, landscaping, speed bumps, speed tables, speed cushions and intersection channelization.

 C. Level 3 Tools include the construction of physical improvements to reduce traffic volumes on a local residential street.
 These tools include neckdowns, turn restrictions, cul-de-sacs, diagonal diverters, half-closures.

+D. A “residential street” is a local, two-lane street with a posted (or prima facie) speed limit of twenty-five (25) miles per hour (“mph”) or thirty (30) mph and a maximum width of forty-four (44) feet from curb-to-curb.

-The definitions for the different traffic calming tools are included in the Neighborhood City’s Traffic Management Guidelines document.
+Definitions for the various traffic calming tools are included in the City’s Traffic Management Guidelines document, or any subsequent successor document.

+III.
 CRITERIA

-The implementation of Level 2 Tools on residential streets will be considered for those public streets meeting all of the following criteria:
+A. The implementation of Level 2 Tools on residential streets shall be considered for those public streets meeting all of the following criteria:

-1. The street should be primarily a local, residential street with a posted (or prima facie) speed limit of 25 mph or 30 mphwidth from .

-2. The section of road street shall have no more than one lane in each direction, and shall be a maximum of 44 feet in width curb-to-curb.
-The street segment shall also be at least 800 feet in length, and have no intermediate STOP signs.
+1. The street segment shall be at least 800 feet in length, and have no intermediate STOP signs.

-3. The two-way volume of traffic on the street shall be between 500 and 4000 vehicles per day.
+2. The two-way volume of traffic on the street shall be between 500 and 4000 vehicles per day.

-4. A speed survey must demonstrate that the 85 percentile speed is equal to or greater than 32 mph on a posted (or prima facie) 25 mph street, or equal to or greater than 37 mph on a posted 30 mph street.
-Speeds above these thresholds indicate a “demonstrated speed concern”.
+3. A speed survey must demonstrate that the eighty-five (85) percentile speed is equal to or greater than thirty-two (32) mph on a posted (or prima facie) twenty-five (25) mph street, or equal to or greater than thirty-seven (37) mph on a posted thirty (30) mph street.
+Speeds above these thresholds indicate a “demonstrated speed concern.”

-5. The street must have a sustained longitudinal grade of 6 percent or less.
+4. The street must have a sustained longitudinal grade of six percent (6%) or less.
 The street must have a horizontal and vertical alignment such that there is adequate sight distance, as determined by the City Traffic Engineer.